 Most of the time, carefully crafted payment reminder emails will produce results.
 However, if you come across a customer who simply won’t pay for your work, you can use advice from this section to your advantage.

 Handling late payments isn’t easy or pleasant.
 Although you know you have every right to request the money you’ve earned, it still doesn’t come naturally for most people.

 That’s why you mustn’t leave anything to chance when it comes to payment reminder emails.
 From the first to the last, they need to be carefully written and include everything necessary to resolve the situation.

 Email templates we provide in this article can help leave personal feelings out of the process so that you’re a model of professionalism.

-By doing that, you improve the chances of getting your compensation and retaining the relationship with your customer.
+By doing that, you improve the chances of getting your compensation and retaining the relationship with your customers.